zhanyonhu/EasyStressTest/README.md

 		Also, you should download 7z/wget, and add the path to environment variable "PATH".

 	(b) Build
 		Run the "vcbuild.bat" file to build it.

 		Otherwise, you can also download or copy the libuv/tcc to the folder "third\libuv" / "third\tcc".
 Then, run the "vcbuild.bat". --This will save a lot of time for you.

+2. Linux
+	(a) Prepare
+		Please ensure that you have installed Git/Python.
+		Also, you should install 7z.

+	(b) Build
+		Run the "autogen.sh" to build it.
+Such AS:
+		$ sh autogen.sh